 The significant unobservable inputs used in the fair value measurement of Residential's mortgage loans are discount rates, forecasts of future home prices, alternate loan resolution probabilities, resolution timelines and the value of underlying properties.
 Significant changes in any of these inputs in isolation could result in a significant change to the fair value measurement.
 A decline in the discount rate in isolation would increase the fair value.
 A decrease in the housing pricing index in isolation would decrease the fair value.
 Individual loan characteristics such as location and value of underlying collateral affect the loan resolution probabilities and timelines.
 An increase in the loan resolution timeline in isolation would decrease the fair value.
 A decrease in the value of underlying properties in isolation would decrease the fair value.
-The following table sets forth quantitative information about the significant unobservable inputs used to measure the fair value of our mortgage loans as of December 31, 2013:
+The following table sets forth quantitative information about the significant unobservable inputs used to measure the fair value of Residential's mortgage loans as of December 31, 2014 and December 31, 2013:

-Input Range Input Discount rate 15.0% Annual change in home pricing index -0.3% - 7.6% Loan resolution probabilities - modification 0.00% - 22.3% Loan resolution probabilities - rental 0.00% - 100.0% Loan resolution probabilities - liquidation 0.00% - 100.0% Loan resolution timelines (in years) 0.1 - 5.8 Value of underlying properties \$3,000 - \$3,550,000
+Input December 31, 2014 December 31, 2013 Equity discount rate 15.0% 15.0% Debt to asset ratio 65.0% 55.0% Cost of funds 3.5% over 1 month LIBOR 3.5% over 1 month LIBOR Annual change in home pricing index -0.1% to 7.6% -0.3% to 7.6% Loan resolution probabilities - modification 0% to 44.7% 0% to 22.3% Loan resolution probabilities - rental 0% to 100.0% 0% to 100.0% Loan resolution probabilities - liquidation 0% to 100.0% 0% to 100.0% Loan resolution timelines (in years) 0.1 to 5.3 0.1 - 5.8 Value of underlying properties \$3,000 - \$5,300,000 \$3,000 - \$3,550,000